 Image

-Applications open for Round 2
+Applications for Round Three are now open

 The Essentials Fund is made possible thanks to the generous support from Arts Council England and the Francis Chagrin Award.
 Francis Chagrin was the founder of the Society for the Promotion of New Music (SPNM), one of the new music organisations that merged to form Sound and Music in 2008.